Jim Cooper: Committee assignments

 During Cooper's first period in Congress, he served first on the Financial Services Committee and then on the Committee on Energy and Commerce.

 With Representative Fred Grandy and Senator John Breaux, Cooper coauthored the Cooper-Breaux bipartisan health reform plan, which dramatically increased health insurance coverage with the support of the business community.

 Cooper became the leading expert on rural electrical cooperatives, later authoring "Electric Co-operatives: From New Deal to Bad Deal?" in the Harvard Journal on Legislation.

 1994 U.S. Senate election

-In 1994, Cooper ran for the Senate seat vacated by Al Gore's election to the Vice Presidency in 1992, but lost to Republican attorney and actor Fred Thompson.
+Due to the 4th's size, Cooper became a statewide political figure, and was thus positioned to run for Senate in 1994.
+Cooper ran for the seat vacated by Al Gore's election to the Vice Presidency in 1992, but lost to Republican attorney and actor Fred Thompson.
 Cooper received just under 40% of the vote.
+He even lost his own district.

-It was a bad year overall for Democrats in Tennessee, as Republican Bill Frist won Tennessee's other Senate seat held by Jim Sasser and Don Sundquist was elected governor.
-The 4th district seat was also won by a Republican, Van Hilleary, as the GOP gained a majority of the state's congressional delegation for only the second time since Reconstruction.
+Cooper'a loss was part of a bad year overall for Democrats in Tennessee, as Republican Bill Frist won Tennessee's other Senate seat held by Jim Sasser and Don Sundquist was elected governor.
+The 4th district seat was also won by a Republican, Van Hilleary.